 The International Electrotechnical Commission (IEC) is currently drafting a new international standard titled 'Functional Safety - Framework for safety critical E/E/PE systems for defence industry applications'.
 'E/E/PE' relates to Electrical, Electronic and Programmable Electronic systems, including software and complex electronic hardware.
-Such systems are increasingly prevalent in defence applications, even in roles where mechanical systems have traditionally been used.
-IEC 63187 aims to help suppliers demonstrate that complex defence products, systems and services incorporating E/E/PE are acceptably safe for their customers to operate.
-This paper explains why a new international standard is necessary in this area, and introduces some of the key innovations in its approach.
+Such systems are increasingly prevalent in defense applications, even in roles where mechanical systems have traditionally been used.
+IEC 63187 aims to help suppliers demonstrate that complex defense products, systems and services incorporating E/E/PE are acceptably safe for their customers to operate.
+This paper explains why a new international standard is necessary in this area, and introduces some of the key innovations in its approach, building on feedback received by the authors on previous presentations of the work (Ricque, Joguet, Brindejonc, Semeneri, & Potiron, 2022), (Inge & Williams, 2023).